 Registered Staff Hours

-To go along with its strong overall grade, we awarded this nursing home a grade of A for our inspections rating.
-Inspection grades take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
-You can learn more about each of these factors by reviewing copies of nursing homes' inspection reports.
+On top of earning a strong overall grade, this nursing home performed even better in the area of inspections which is associated with the nursing home's recent government inspection reports.
+We gave it an A for this category, which is one of our highest grades.
+Our inspection grades weigh a host of factors found on a nursing home's inspection reports.
+One of the most important criteria we consider is the number and severity of deficiencies.
+Places with better scores in this area tend to have very few of these severe deficiencies.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Even some of the best nursing homes receive an occasional ding on their inspection report.

 Does this page answer your questions about Gardner Nursing and Rehabilitation?